Robust Retinal Vessel Segmentation from a Data Augmentation Perspective: Experiments

 \subsection{Robustness to Brightness, Contrast and Saturation}

-In order to investigate a model's robustness more comprehensively, three image processing functions are introduced here to respectively adjust the brightness, contrast and saturation of a color fundus image.
+In order to investigate a model's robustness on the more complex situation, the virtual dataset are employed.
+Thus, three image processing functions are respectively introduced to adjust the brightness, contrast and saturation of a color fundus image.
 Let $V$ be the input image in RGB space, ${\mathbb G}(V)$ be the function to convert the input image from RGB space to gray space, and ${\mathbb M}(V)$ be the mean function, the brightness jitter, contrast jitter and saturation jitter can then be defined, respectively, as

 where $b \in [-1, 1]$ is brightness jitter ratio, $c \in [-1, 1]$ is the contrast jitter ratio, and $s \in [-1, 1]$ is saturation jitter ratio.
 The output values of these functions are all limited to $[0, 255]$.